COVERT HUMAN INTELLIGENCE SOURCES

 Part II of the Act provides a statutory basis for the use of agents and sets out strict rules for their use.
 Agents must only be used where it is necessary in the interests of national security, for the purpose of preventing or detecting crime, or in the interests of the economic well-being of the UK.

-Our use of agents is subject to independent external scrutiny by the Intelligence Services Commissioner, who carries out checks to ensure that we are acting in accordance with the requirements of the law.
+Our use of agents is subject to independent external scrutiny by the Investigatory Powers Commissioner's Office, who carries out checks to ensure that we are acting in accordance with the requirements of the law.
 He publishes regular reports on the three intelligence services' activities under the terms RIPA.